glenn20/mp-image-tool-esp32/README.md

 **CAUTION:** If you update the firmware with `--ota-update` and **OTA rollback** is enabled, the device will automatically reset into the new firmware on completion.
-If you then connect to the device over the serial port, the device will usually reset again.
-If your startup files have **not** marked the firmware as `valid`, your device will have **rolled back** to the previous firmware.
+If you then connect to the device over the serial port, your IDE or terminal software may reset the device again.
+If your startup files have **not** marked the firmware as `valid`, your device will have **rolled back to the previous firmware** before you get to work with it.

-You can stop the **rollback** by marking the new firmware as **valid** with:
+You *can* stop the **rollback** by marking the new firmware as **valid** with:

 - `esp32.Partition.mark_app_valid_cancel_rollback()` ([docs](
   https://docs.micropython.org/en/latest/library/esp32.html#esp32.Partition.mark_app_valid_cancel_rollback)) or